A snapshot of Ross McGill’s career history.

 To add to his busy schedule, he started his doctorate at Cambridge University in September 2018 and frequently struggles with it!

 Teacher Toolkit Ltd.

 TT started with a simple website in 2008 and then a Twitter account in August 2010; soon becoming the most followed teacher on Twitter in the U.K. – the Twitter account receives over 7 million impressions every month!
 The company was first registered in February 2014 after Ross McGill published his first book in September 2013.
 Soon realising the websites popularity and the workload on top of deputy headship, Ross started to open up his website to the community in 2017.
-Today, this site is read in over 200 countries and is the most popular blog on education in the U.K, ranking one of the top-25 across the world and for the first 5 years, was developed from Ross’ spare bedroom in his spare time.
-At the moment, it still is today …
+Today, this site is read in over 190+ countries and is the most popular blog on education in the U.K, ranking one of the top-25 across the world and until 2020, was developed from Ross’ spare bedroom in his spare time.
+At the moment, he has upgraded to a large home office…

 Quintin Kynaston Academy, Westminster

 Deputy Headteacher from September 2014 – August 2017; responsible for teaching and learning; CPD; appraisal; initial teacher training and eLearning.
 Ross supported the school transition into a new £35M building; two difficult OfSTED inspections and co-led the school through a period of time when the school fell under the international media spotlight for various news stories.

 Assistant Vice Principal from November 2011 – August 2014; responsible for Teaching and Learning; CPD; Appraisal and Initial Teacher Training.
 I arrived at GCA under very difficult circumstances, so I am eternally grateful for the inspirational Mr. Paul Sutton OBE for the opportunity he gave me to work for him and transform standards of teaching and learning at GCA.
 I enjoyed every single day … You can read what I said about GCA in my leaving speech posted here.